 Intangible assets include patents purchased and patents acquired in lieu of cash in licensing transactions.
 The patents purchased are recorded based on the cost to acquire them and patents acquired in lieu of cash are recorded at their fair market value.
 The costs of these assets are amortized over their remaining useful lives.
 Useful lives of intangible assets are periodically evaluated for reasonableness and the assets are tested for impairment whenever events or changes in circumstances indicate that the carrying amount may no longer be recoverable.
-Based on changes in the expected timing of proceeds from the Clouding portfolio, the Company took an impairment charge as of June 30, 2015 in the carrying value of the Clouding patent intangible assets in the amount of \$766,498.
+The Company performs the annual testing for impairment of intangible assets at the reporting unit level during the quarter ended September 30.
+The Company did not record any impairment charges to its intangible assets during the three months ended September 30, 2015 and 2014 and recorded impairment charges of \$766,498 and \$0 for the nine months ended September 30, 2015 and 2014, respectively.